FSDCrew/FSD/backend/crew_service/docs/dynamic_flow.md

 `resolve_python_type` mirrors this mapping logic for the FlowState model so reads/writes remain type-consistent.

+For detailed information on how custom types are registered, resolved, and validated, see [Custom Type Handling](custom_types.md).

 ## Execution Lifecycle Recap

 1. **Task selection** – CRUD service (or the API client) sends an ordered list of `TaskRead` entries describing the logical flow.